 - Always use at room temperature when baking.

 Heavy cream or whipping cream has a higher fat content than whole milk.
 It is the cream that rises to the top of fresh milk and will double in volume when whipped.
-Heavy cream is desirable in mousses.
-To make parve recipes us a parve whipping cream that is pourable.
-It has chemicals but gets the job done.
+Heavy cream is desirable when making any type of mousse.
+To make parve recipes use a non-dairy, pourable whipping cream.

 Types of Flour